marinuslouw/exegetic-new-site/content/internal/procedure-leave.md

 ## Once confirmed

 <!-- Once any leave has been granted you will need to inform your collegues by: -->
-1. Add a public Out of Office message to the relevant dates on your Gmail calender
+1. Add a public Out of Office message to the relevant dates on your Gmail calendar
 2. Add an Out of Office AutoReply to your Gmail and include:
  - the first and last day
  - a subject line including when your leave starts and ends